A short history of the society

 Dr. J.K.
 Leslie (Chairman)

-In 2019 the logo was updated.
+In 2019 the logo was updated (see logo the left below this paragraph).
 Dr. Aaron Preston led this initiative, incorporating the original soil/plant/atmosphere continuum into the new logo.
 Presented to members at the Wagga Wagga conference, the logo was adopted unanimously.